TheBitty/Pythmap/README.md

 # Pythmap

 Pythmap is a comprehensive network scanning and analysis tool built in Python.
 It combines nmap, banner grabbing, and logging capabilities for network reconnaissance and security assessments.
+Along side threading to make the scan much faster then NMAP when doing a full scan + vulns.

 ## Features